Cycling Around Malvern

 Local Cycling Routes

 Printed maps and guides listed below should be available from relevant Tourist Information Centres (TICs) in Herefordshire or Worcestershire.
 Link to Malvern TIC.
+Many can also be ordered via Come Cycling Ledbury website.

-There isn't yet much in the way of National Cycle Routes (Sustrans) in the area - see Cycle Malvern routes info for what may be planned for the future.
+There isn’t yet much in the way of National Cycle Routes (Sustrans) in the area – see Cycle Malvern routes info for what may be planned for the future.
+Also see Getting to Malvern for Worcester connections.

 To give you an idea of the network of roads (and some paths) we enjoy cycling in the area, a whole bunch of GPS logs have been compiled into an outline ride guide graphic.
 We might provide some annotation in a while, but meanwhile you can enjoy identifying key spots (a clue or two: north west corner is Bromyard, south west is Ross).